 Select an event from the drop-down list at the top, and then select the date range you want to analyze.

-Filtering by Cohorts
+Filtering & Comparing by Cohorts

-First, select a cohort from the list.
+First, select one or more cohorts from the list.

 Then, choose whether you want to include users IN the cohort or NOT IN the cohort.
 You can only choose this option if you have selected one cohort.